HugoBlair/NZSentimentAnalysis/README.md

 ## Project Overview
 This project consists of two main components:

-- A data collection and analysis pipeline that processes Reddit submissions and comments
+- A data collection and analysis pipeline that processes submissions and comments scraped from reddit
 - An interactive Streamlit dashboard for visualizing the analyzed data

 The system analyzes posts from multiple New Zealand city and regional subreddits, including: